25

 Main photo: Maija Astikainen/Helsinki Parners

-In Finland, the sauna is far more than a place to sweat—it’s a sacred and significant space woven into the everyday life.
+In Finland, the sauna is far more than a place to sweat.
+It’s a sacred and significant space woven into everyday life of Finns of all ages, young and old.
+Read on to discover how to find a sauna and make the most of your experience in Helsinki in 2026!

 Did you know that Finnish sauna culture is officially recognized by UNESCO?
 In 2020, it was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.